access to websites under UK law

 legislation contained in the DDA, which was passed when the internet

-grow.
-While the DDA did not mention the internet specifically, it did
+it would grow.
+While the DDA did not mention the internet specifically,

 the examples of services which had to be accessible to people with